danidee10/django-notifs/README.md

 I've written a tutorial on how to build a [Realtime Chat application Vue, django-notifs, RabbitMQ and uWSGI](https://danidee10.github.io/2018/01/01/realtime-django-1.html).

 The Repository for the chat app (Chatire) is also available on [github](https://github.com/danidee10/chatire)

+## TODO
+- Add a task queue to make notifications Non-blocking/Asynchronous
+- Document with Sphinx